CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 Sorts tasks by start dates<br>
 Format: `sort sd`
 > * Tasks with earlier start dates will take precedence.
-> * For tasks with the same start dates, a task without time specified will take precedence. `i.e May 09, 2017` comes before `May 09, 2017 2pm`.
+> * Tasks with the same start dates, a task without time specified will take precedence. `i.e May 09, 2017` comes before `May 09, 2017 2pm`.
 > * Tasks with the same start dates are sorted based on the previous sorting criteria.<br>

 Sorts tasks by end dates<br>